 Prerequisite.-Matriculation Algebra and Geometry.

-Algebra, including coordinates, graphs, logarithms, the binomial theorem, introduction to limits and slopes of curves, simple infinite series.
-Plane Trigonometry, including the addition theorems and theoretical solution of triangles.
+Algebra, including coordinates, graphs, logarithms to any base, the binomial theorem, introduction to limits and slopes of curves, simple infinite series.
+Plane trigonometry, including the addition theorems and theoretical solution of triangles.
 Introduction to plane analytic geometry.